fmacias/FIFO-Task-Queue/README.md

 canceled before starting properly.

-*Source Code is maintananced at .Net Core Project at .Net Framework the source files to compile are just linkend to them.*
+*Source Code is maintananced at .Net Core Project at .Net Framework the source files to compile are just linkend to them.
+Almost the Tests*

 # You will find